TEDxAuckland/tedx-auckland-site/src/_people/vincent-vuillard.md

   organisational and community outcomes by unlocking individual potential.

-  Vincent speaks regularly on future of work related subjects, and works with schools and community-based organisations on preparing for new ways of working.
+  Vincent speaks regularly on future of work, and works with schools and community-based organisations on preparing for new ways of working.
 website_url: 'https://www.futureworkstudio.com/'
 medium_url:
 twitter_url: